Skip to main content Skip to footer

 2. Arts Champion Award:

-• Winner gets an award and a certificate of recognition
+• Winner gets a $1,000 cash price, an award and a certificate of recognition

-The Arts Advisory Committee creates a Nominations Working Group (NWG) every year.
-The NWG is responsible for selecting award winners based on the criteria outlined in the Terms of Reference for the Mayor’s Arts Awards.
+The Arts & Culture Advisory Committee creates a Nominations Subcommittee every year.
+The Subcommittee is responsible for selecting award winners based on the criteria outlined in the Terms of Reference for the Mayor’s Arts Awards.
+An open nominations process that launched in 2024 will be a part of the Subcommittee’s review.

-The NWG consists of five to seven members who have diverse interests, experiences, and perspectives related to the arts in Kingston.
+The Subcommittee consists of five to seven members who have diverse interests, experiences and perspectives related to the arts in Kingston.
 These members are respected and knowledgeable in the arts community.
+The Kingston Arts Council (KAC) leads the nominations process by acting as Chair (exofficio, non-voting) of the Nominations Subcommittee and oversees the assessment and selection of the award recipients by the Subcommittee members.

 2023